 One of HBLB’s statutory functions is to apply Levy income for purposes conducive to the advancement or encouragement of veterinary science or veterinary education.

-Since 2000, HBLB has applied some £32 million to equine veterinary science and education with the aim of improving the health and welfare of the racing and breeding Thoroughbred horse.
+Since 2002, HBLB has applied over £40 million to equine veterinary science and education with the aim of improving the health and welfare of the racing and breeding Thoroughbred horse.
 This investment has led to significant advances in the understanding, prevention, treatment and management of a wide variety of diseases, injuries and issues affecting the Thoroughbred.

 HBLB funding of equine veterinary science and education ensures the availability of the knowledge and skills that are essential to the health and welfare of the horses on which the racing industry ultimately depends.